kaldi-asr/kaldi/egs/formosa_speech/s5/README.md

     |Corpus|Abbreviation|Source|Hours|Remark|
     |:---|:---|:---:|---:|:--|
     |NER Manual Transcription corpus Vol. 1|NER-Trs-Vol1 |NER| 107.4 | manual, word sequences|

-        *   NER: National Education Radio @ Taiwan

 Before you try this recips, please apply, download and put or make a link of the corpus under this folder.

-you could start from "run.sh".
+* you could start from "run.sh".
 There are many switchs in this sceript, for example:

     true && (
     local/prepare_dict.sh || exit 1;
-    )
+    ).

-you could change the flag "true" to "false" to bypass centain steps.
+Here the flag "true" to "false" to bypass centain steps.

-* Reference RESULTs:
+## Reference RESULTs:

 WER:
 * %WER 61.32 [ 83373 / 135972, 5458 ins, 19156 del, 58759 sub ] exp/mono/decode_test/wer_11_0.0